 Economists are elaborating the contingency theory, a theory of the circumstances that tie the firm to a particular external situation.
 This cannot be submitted to economic calculations based on laws, but only to observations in the very short term based on empirical considerations, the fruit of recent experiences that are also free from theories based on long term prediction.

 Neo-capitalism's dreams have crumbled forever, and with them the big factory setup, which has seen its day.
-It becomes clear that analysis based on a rigid concept of organisation prevents seeing economic reality as it is, resulting in an inadequate productive capacity.
+It becomes clear that analysis based on a rigid concept of organisation find each other.